 Skip to main content

-Paper Plugins
+Paper Plugins (Experimental)

 Paper plugins allow developers to take advantage of more modern concepts introduced by Mojang, such as datapacks, to expand the field of what the Paper API is able to introduce.